ungabunga55/st-secret-plot-driver/README.md

      │                 │     · pacing / staleDetected
      │                 │
      │                 └── setExtensionPrompt:
-     │                       · ARC   → IN_PROMPT (after story string) as SYSTEM
+     │                       · ARC   → IN_PROMPT (after story string)
-     │                       · DIR   → IN_CHAT at depth 0 as SYSTEM
+     │                       · DIR   → IN_CHAT at depth 0
-     │
+     │                       (role for each is configurable: system/user/assistant) │
      ├── other extensions (Stepped Thinking, etc.) run here │       → their quiet generations automatically see the arc/directions